igormironchik/qt-widgets-on-real-example/chapter01/saving-of-removed-frames.md

 We just removing unchecked frames and updating counter.

-To be more user frendly I changed a little openGif() slot.
+To be more user friendly I changed a little openGif() slot.

 ```
 oid